IBM/EEL-agentic-ai-bootcamp/docs/use-cases-for-labs/pro-code/insurance-claim-post-hospitalization.md

-# Health Insurance Claim - Scenario 2
+# Health Insurance - Post Hospitalization Claim
-This LAB is written to simulate a customer care agent for hospital.
+This LAB is written to simulate a customer care agent for hospitals.
 Healthcare insurance claims involve multiple steps, data sources, and decision points, making it ideal for a multi-agent system.
+This scenario covers post hospitalisation claim process and more details on the flow are documented below.

 <!-- ## REFERENCE ARCHITECTURE - Health Insurance Claim (WIP)